pivotal/docs-tap/scc/building-from-source.md

-This way, whether the cluster the developer targets is local (a cluster in the developer's machine) or not, the source code is made available by using an container image registry.
+This way, whether the cluster the developer targets is local (a cluster in the developer's machine) or not, the source code is made available by using a container image registry.

 For example, if a developer has source code under the current directory (`.`) and access to a repository in a container image